How To Induce Autophagy Without Fasting

 Autophagy & Fasting

-Others, like me, have hypothyroidism which means that our bodies think we are going into a sustained period of starvation when we begin to fast, and in their wisdom try to protect our ability to survive by down regulating our metabolism and making it difficult for bioavailable T3, one of our key thryoid hormones, from attaching to the receptors in our cells.
+As someone with hypothyroidism, I have never found fasting easy.
+Fasting with hypothyroidism causes our bodies to think we are going into a sustained period of starvation, and in its wisdom tries to protect our ability to survive by down regulating our metabolism and making it difficult for bioavailable T3, one of our key thryoid hormones, from attaching to the receptors in our cells.
 At the same time, our bodies adrenal glands will increase cortisol production as a way to better regulate blood sugar, but this can lead to chronic inflammation and decreased production of melatonin.
 If that weren't bad enough, all that extra cortisol has to be made from another key hormone, progesterone, which helps us sleep, but also helps balance out our estrogen levels.

 I think you can see why some of us would be highly motivated to find ways to trigger autophagy without having to fast!